-The Authority has adopted and maintains a complaints process to enable complaints about the Authority's activities to be considered and responded to.
+The Authority has adopted and maintains a formal complaints process to enable complaints about the Authority's activities to be considered and responded to.
 Information on how to use the complaints process is available on the Authority's website.
 Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable.
-Only one complaint was referred to the Local Government and Social Care Ombudsman in the past year and that was closed after the initial enquiries with no further action.
+The number of complaints received remains low - fourteen this year, of which two were referred to the Local Government and Social Care Ombudsman; both were subsequently closed after initial enquiries with no further action.